Dog Jumping Fence? How To Handle An Escape Artist Dog

 Follow every step in real-time with unlimited range.
 Get alerts if they wander too far.
 Keep them happy & healthy with Wellness Monitoring.
 And let others – like walkers or sitters – keep an eye on your dog too.

-If your dog jumps the fence due to boredom, pent-up energy, or loneliness, it’s your job as a dog parent to make the necessary changes to their behavior, their daily routine, or to your yard to stop your dog from jumping the fence.
+If you’re experiencing a dog jumping fence due to boredom, pent-up energy, or loneliness, it’s your job as a dog parent to take charge and put a stop to it.
+And the good news is, it only takes a few, small changes to your daily routine (or to your yard) to get started.

 Here are some ideas for keeping your pup active and reducing their urge to escape your fenced-in yard.

 Every dog needs daily exercise in the form of walks, playtime, or training sessions to stay healthy.
 The amount of exercise your pup needs depends on their breed, age, and energy level.
-High-energy dog breeds such as border collies need more exercise than low-energy dog breeds like basset hounds.
+High-energy dog breeds like Shepherds and Border Collies need more exercise than low-energy dog breeds like Basset Hounds.

 Try frequent play sessions like tug of war, fetch, or hide and seek in the backyard.
 Play is both mentally and physically stimulating for your pup, and strengthens the bond between the two of you.
 Intense 10-minute play sessions once or twice a day will burn excess energy and satisfy your dog’s craving for your attention.